Addison's disease: Crisis

 Standard therapy involves intravenous injections of glucocorticoids and large volumes of intravenous saline solution with dextrose (glucose).
 This treatment usually brings rapid improvement.
 If intravenous access is not immediately available, intramuscular injection of glucocorticoids can be used.
-When the person can take fluids and medications by mouth, the amount of glucocorticoids is decreased until a maintenance dose is reached.
+When the person is capable of swallowing fluids and medications by mouth, the amount of glucocorticoids is decreased until a maintenance dose is reached.
 If aldosterone is deficient, maintenance therapy also includes oral doses of fludrocortisone acetate.

 Prognosis

 Outcomes are typically good when treated.
 Most people can expect to live relatively normal lives.
 Someone with the disease should be observant of symptoms of an "Addison's crisis" while the body is strained, as in rigorous exercise or being sick, the latter often needing emergency treatment with intravenous injections to treat the crisis.

 Individuals with Addison's disease have more than a doubled mortality rate.
 Furthermore, individuals with Addison's disease and diabetes mellitus have an almost four-fold increase in mortality compared to individuals with only diabetes.
 The risk ratio for cause mortality in males and females is 2.19 and 2.86, respectively.

-Death from individuals with Addison's disease often occurs due to cardiovascular disease, infectious disease, and malignant tumors, among other possibilities.
+Death for individuals with Addison's disease often occurs due to cardiovascular disease, infectious disease, and malignant tumors, among other possibilities.

+Recent studies indicate that individuals with Addison's disease may have an increased risk of osteoporotic fractures and higher rates of work loss, including sick leave and disability pension.